Learn in the USA! What You Need to Know About Studying English in America

 There are more than one million international students in the United States.
 Not only that, but hundreds of thousands of new student visas are issued every year!

 And most of these international students are like you.
-They are non-native English speakers from regions such as East Asia, South America and the Middle East.

 Why Should You Study English in the USA?